eclipse-tractusx/sd-factory/README.md

 ## The SD-Factory

-The SD-Factory provides an interface for creating and deleting SD-documents.
-Both method are protected: the authorized user only can call it.
-Methods are protected with keycloak, which configuration parameters are given in `application.yml`.
+The SD-Factory provides an interface to creating Verifiable Credential for one of mentioned documents.
+Only the authorized user can call this interface to create it.
+It is protected with keycloak.
+The configuration parameters are given in `application.yml`.
-The user roles for creating and deleting Self-Descriptions are specified in `application.yml` as well.
+The user role for creating Self-Descriptions is specified in `application.yml` as well.

 ```http request
 POST /selfdescription